A unified diagrammatic approach to topological fixed point models: Toy examples for liquids

 \subsubsection{Models}

-As we have seen in the paragraph above, models of the extended liquid correspond to associative algebras, for which a few additional axioms hold \footnote{We are not yet fully precise here, but in the end the models will be equivalent to something like \emph{commutative special Frobenius algebras}.}.
+As we have seen in Section~\ref{sec:toy_algebra_relation}, models of the triangle liquid correspond to associative algebras, for which a few additional axioms hold\footnote{We are not yet fully precise here, but in the end the models will be equivalent to something like \emph{commutative special Frobenius algebras}.}.
 Such algebras fall into discrete families, up to basis changes.
 One family of algebras which also yield topological models is given by the algebra of complex functions over an $x$-element set under point-wise multiplication, for arbitrary $x$.
 This corresponds to the choice

 for $0\leq a,b,c<x$, which will also be referred to as the \emph{delta tensor}, and denoted by a small dot.
-Delta tensors can be defind for an arbitrary number of indices, with entry $1$ if all the index values are equal and $0$ otherwise.
+Delta tensors can be defined for an arbitrary number of indices, with entry $1$ if all the index values are equal and $0$ otherwise.

 If we evaluate such a model on a network representing a triangulation of a sphere, we get the number $x$.
 So we see that every family yields a different topological invariant and thus all families correspond to different phases.
-Physically speaking, these phases are \emph{symmetry-breaking phases}.
+If we equip the tensor with the regular representation of $\zz_x$ acting on every index independently (or any other permutation representation of a group without non-trivial closed subsets) those models are fixed-point models for \emph{symmetry-breaking phases}.
 E.g., for $x=2$, the liquid is equivalent to the ordered-phase fixed point of the $1+1$-dimensional \emph{Ising model}.
 This is a chain of qubits with a nearest-neighbour Hamiltonian

-If we apply the Trotterization procedure in Section~\ref{sec:phys_tensor_networks} to any Hamiltonian, we never obtain a topological tensor liquid.
-This is because the first excited state always has a finite energy, corresponding to a finite ``correlation length in time direction''.
-In contrast, a topological tensor liquid has zero correlation length in any direction due to its topological deformability.
-Luckily, the Hamiltonian above has the special property that its terms are commuting, so we do not need to divide time into small Trotter steps.
-In this case, we can directly take the limit $\beta\rightarrow \infty$ for the individual terms, which corresponds to taking the local ground state projector

-The imaginary time evolution is represented by a product of these operators $P$ at different places.
-If we write $P$ as a tensor